Buying a Car in New Zealand Step 4: Backpackers Car Insurance

 Choose a duration of cover

-Not all backpackers travelling in New Zealand stay for a whole year, so it’s ideal that there are some New Zealand vehicle insurance companies out there offering cover for shorter durations than the usual one year.
+Not all backpackers travelling in New Zealand stay for a whole year, so it’s ideal that there are some New Zealand vehicle insurance companies out there offering cover for a shorter duration than the usual one year.
 Companies like BackpackersMotorInsurance.com offer insurance in intervals of three, six, nine and 12 months, keeping prices lower by only paying what you need to.

 Choose a vehicle insurance company